 Significant effort during the planning phases sought to align the VSHSL with the programs and services already approved for the Best Starts for Kids (BSK) and the Mental Illness and Drug Dependency (MIDD) initiatives.
 The Council recently adopted implementation plans for the voter-approved BSK and the renewal of the Council-adopted MIDD sales tax.
 Together, these three fund sources provide a substantial portion of King County’s local investments in health and human services for children, youth, families, adults and communities, and provide a source of local funding that can help meet changing needs based on local conditions or changes in federal and state policy and funding.

-All three share a focus on increasing prevention efforts.
+All three, BSK, MIDD and VSHSL, share a focus on increasing prevention efforts.
 Investments in prevention can avoid later and greater human and fiscal costs.
-Many of the services funded by the VSHSL position themselves to prevent future problems, including:
+Many of the services funded by the VSHSL are intended to prevent future problems, including:

 Investing in strategies to prevent persons from experiencing homelessness, including new programs for alternative dispute resolution, legal aid, financial assistance, housing counseling and senior home repair.